thomas-zahner/commitoria/README.md

 allowing you to see the bigger picture.
 A picture that is closer to reality.

+Take a look at [the blog post](https://thomaszahner.ch/posts/commitoria/) for more information.

 ## State

 The supported platforms can be found at the very top of the README.